What controls the Fe II strength in active galactic nuclei?: Data Analysis

-\subsubsection{Sample construction}
+\subsubsection{Sample Construction}

-We first construct a homogenous sample of Seyfert 1s and QSOs (namely type-1 AGNs) from the spectral data set of the SDSS Fourth Data Release (Adelman-McCarthy et al. 2006), according to the following criteria: (1) redshift $z \leq 0.8$; (2) the median signal-to-noise ratio (S/N) $\geq 10$ per pixel in the optical \feii\ and \hb\ region (4400--5400\AA); (3) the rest-frame absorption-line equivalent widths (EWs) of Ca\,K (3934\AA), Ca\,K + H$\epsilon$ (3970\AA) and H$\delta$ (4102\AA) $< 2\sigma$.
-The redshift cut is set to ensure the \hb\ and \feii\ $\lambda 4570$ multiplets are present in the SDSS spectra; the S/N criterion allows proper placement of local continua and the accurate measurement of emission lines (especially broad-line and narrow-line \feii\ emissions); the third criterion ensures the measurement of the AGN luminosity and the emission-line EWs suffering little from the contamination of the host-galaxy starlight.
-By combining SDSS spectra of high-luminosity QSOs and absorption-line or star-forming galaxies we find that our selection criteria corresponds to a galaxy contribution $\lesssim 10$\% around 5100\AA.
+We first construct a homogenous sample of Seyfert 1s and QSOs (namely type 1 AGNs) from the spectral data set of the SDSS Fourth Data Release (Adelman-McCarthy et al. 2006), according to the following criteria: (1) redshift $z \leq 0.8$; (2) median signal-to-noise ratio (S/N) $\geq 10$ pixel$^{-1}$ in the optical \feii\ and \hb\ region (4400--5400 \AA); (3) weak stellar absorption features, such that the rest-frame EWs of \caii\,K (3934 \AA), \caii\,H~+~H$\epsilon$ (3970 \AA), and H$\delta$ (4102 \AA) absorption features are undetected at $< 2\,\sigma$ significance.
+The redshift cut is set to ensure that \hb\ and the \feii\,$\lambda4570$ multiplets are present in the SDSS bandpass.
+The S/N criterion allows proper placement of local continua and the accurate measurement of emission lines (especially broad and narrow \feii\ emission).
+The third criterion ensures that the AGN luminosity and emission-line EWs suffer minimally from contamination by host galaxy starlight.
+Normally, the \caii\,K absorption feature alone can effectively gauge the level of starlight contamination; however, in AGN-dominated spectra, the measurement of this feature in practice can be affected by nearby emission lines in the continuum windows.
+So we visually inspect the spectra that have \caii\,K absorption detected at $\geq 2\,\sigma$ but no \caii\,H~+~H$\epsilon$ or H$\delta$ absorption features detected at $\geq 1\,\sigma$ significance.
+A small fraction ($\sim 10\%$) of the objects are retained in this way.
+To quantify the level of galaxy contamination imposed by our selection process, we simulated artificial spectra by combining different proportions of template spectra of pure AGNs (high-luminosity QSOs) and pure starlight (absorption-line or weak star-forming galaxies).
+As described in greater detail in the Appendix, our selection criterion corresponds to a galaxy contribution of $\lesssim 10$\% around 4200~\AA.
+Compared to other sources of errors (see Section 2.1.2), this level of starlight contamination has little effect on the emission-line measurements; it contributes at most 0.002~dex (0.5\%) to the variance of emission-line EWs.